2014-2015 School Attendance Regulations

 For any other extenuating circumstances, the student’s parents/legal guardians must make a formal appeal to the Supervisor of Child Welfare and Attendance for determination of Extenuated Circumstances on a case-by-case basis.
 NOTE: Students who are verified as meeting extenuating circumstances, and therefore eligible to receive grades, shall not receive those grades if they are unable to complete makeup work or pass the course.

-- Any student who accumulates three in-school or out-of school suspensions and/or is found guilty of any disciplinary infraction that would warrant immediate action by the Principal of the school will be referred to Truancy/Discipline Court.
+- Any student who accumulates three suspensions at any given time within the school year and/or is found guilty of any disciplinary infraction that would warrant immediate action by the Principal of the school will be referred to FINS.

-In cases of continued disciplinary problems, absences or tardiness, when interventions fail to correct the problem, violations are subsequent to referral to formal Court where additional penalties may be imposed upon the parent/legal guardian as defined by State Law including but not limited to additional fines, community service, and/or imprisonment.
+In cases of continued disciplinary problems, absences or tardiness, when interventions fail to correct the problem, violations are subsequent to an arrest warrant and/or a referral to formal Court where additional penalties may be imposed upon the parent/legal guardian as defined by State Law including but not limited to additional fines, community service, and/or imprisonment.

-If you have any questions or concerns regarding school attendance or discipline, contact the Principal of your child’s school or Melinda Edwards, Supervisor of Child Welfare & Attendance at (318) 992-2161 or melinda
+If you have any questions or concerns regarding school attendance or discipline, contact the Principal of your child’s school or Melinda Edwards, Supervisor of Child Welfare & Attendance at (318) 992-2161 or firstname.lastname@example.org.